Welcome to Ipswich & Essex

-Ipswich is one of those New England towns that is pretty today because it was poor in the past.
-Because it had no harbor, and no source of waterpower for factories, commercial and industrial development went elsewhere in the 18th and 19th centuries.
-As a result, Ipswich’s 17th-century houses were not torn down to build grander residences.
-Today the town is famous for its ample antique shops and succulent clams.
-Home of novelist John Updike, it is also the setting for some of his novels and short stories like A&P, which is based on the local market.
+Ipswich and Essex are examples of New England towns that are pretty today because they were poor in the past.
+There was no harbor, and no source of waterpower for factories, so commercial and industrial development went elsewhere in the 18th and 19th centuries.
+As a result, the 17th-century houses were not torn down to build grander residences, and you can still visit some of these old architectural gems.
+Today, the towns are famous for their ample antique shops and succulent clams.
+Formerly the home of novelist John Updike, Ipswich is also the setting for some of his novels and short stories such as A&P, which is based on the local market.